wesleyegberto/ambassador-as-api-gateway/README.md

 * **prefix: /shopfront/**: is the external prefix of the URI that you want to route internally
 * **service: shopfront:8010**: is the Kubernetes service (and port) you want to route to

+When the service is deployed, Ambassador will notice the `getambassador.io/config` annotation on the service, and use the Mapping contained in it to configure the route.
+(There's no restriction on what kinds of Ambassador configuration can go into the annotation, but it's important to note that Ambassador only looks at annotations on Kubernetes Services).

+Note: we could you a ConfigMap to define the routes but Ambassador only read it at startup and use it as baseline, so after an update ConfigMap we must restart the Ambassador to it read again.
+Thus is recommended to use Service annotation to live reload when it detect changes and also we can have multiples Services (public IP) with its own routes.

 ### Create Ambassador components
 With that we have our mapping but we need to deploy the Ambassador Admin and its containers that will do the heavy work.